jorian/barterdexdocs/docs/source/faq.rst

 BlockDX uses so-called Service Nodes to be able to do atomic swaps.
 They are essential in the process of doing an atomic swap; without the Service Nodes, you can't trade.
 This in stark contrast with BarterDEX, where you don't need Service Nodes to be able to trade.
 2 nodes, both running BarterDEX, are able to do an atomic swap between each other, without needing anything else.

+To use the BlockDX, you need to download and install the BlockDX wallet.
+BarterDEX is not tied to any cryptocurrency

 At the time of this writing, BlockDX has yet to release (a beta of) their DEX and its source code.
 Until then, no proper comparison can be made between BlockDX and BarterDEX.
 It is clear though, that BlockDX is going to be the closest 'competitor' to BarterDEX.

 What are the differences between BarterDEX and Altcoin.io?